 Thank you.
-Well, basically what the Board did is following the request from Ukraine is to see what it could do and makes sense also from an ICANN mission perspective -- what would make sense -- and with that we made the 1 million available and asked the CEO to go out and find a way to disburse that in the best possible way with an organization which knows the best way to [indiscernible] locally than we do, basically to see whether this kind of relief is something we should be ready to provide in future situations and in a way similar to things we have done with the hurricane relief that took place where the people in that area were asked to [indiscernible] their dues during that period of recovery.
-And the sticker approach where we said when COVID came up, let's be mindful that not every website that said send me money because we will help is the right one, so in that way tracing abuse.
-So we look forward to evaluation in particular of the Ukraine support program, and the Ukraine support program was the first time.
+Well, basically what the Board did is following the request from Ukraine is to see what it could do and what makes sense also from an ICANN mission perspective -- what would make sense -- and with that we made the 1 million available and asked the CEO to go out and find a way to disburse that in the best possible way with a trusted organization which knows better how to spend that money locally as well than we do.
+Ultimately, it's the plan to see whether this kind of relief is something we should be ready to provide more often in future situations and in a way this is similar to things we have done with for instance the hurricane relief that took place where the people in that area weren't asked to pay their dues during that period of recovery.
+And also the DNSTICR approach where we said when COVID came up, let's be mindful that not every website that pops up and says send me money because we will help is the right one, so in that way tracing abuse in those cases.
+So these actions have been rolled out.
+We look forward to evaluation in particular of the Ukraine support program, and the Ukraine support program was a first time.
 Anything you would like to add on what the status is, Göran, on that?

 Not really, you said most of it.
-This is the first time ICANN Board as an institution decided to [indiscernible] fund for anything, and one of the important things was to also learn from that experiment -- that was a wrong choice of words -- this first initiative.
-So we will see if we continue to do so and in what form.
+This is the first time ICANN Board as an institution decided to [divert fund] for anything, and one of the important things for this the Board has asked me to do was to also learn from that experiment -- that was a wrong choice of words -- this first initiative.
+So we can see how we can continue to do it if we continue and what form we're going to do it.
 But this was something that was heartfelt.
 We did it with heart and in the right way and actually very fast, especially for being ICANN.

 MANAL ISMAIL, GAC CHAIR: Thank you very much, Maarten and Göran.
 And Nigel, go ahead.

 He is online.
 Nigel?
 I think you're on mute.
 We can hear you now.